paglobal/augmented-tabflow/README.md

 ### Urgent

 - fix different bookmark ids on different machines problem
-- fix bug with file protocol in prod
+- fix bug with file and other protocols in prod
+- fix stale favicon bug and perpetual loading states
+- display other windows in vertical view
+- change `Save Current Session` to `Create Empty Session` when in session
+- implement rule for grouping tab groups into windows by color (it should affect moving tab groups to other windows)
+- support moving pinned and ungrouped tab groups to new windows

+### Less Urgent

+- (maybe) implement a feature to export tab or tab group to any arbitrary bookmark folder in `Other Bookmarks`
+- implement recently closed tab groups feature
+- (maybe) alway aggregate all `Ungrouped` tab group data after exports
+- (maybe) add option to group ungrouped tabs in import dialog
+- (maybe) implement group select and bulk actions
+- (maybe) keep already active tab open after session switch
-- load all stub pages on startup to fix icon and title issue
+- (maybe) try loading all stub pages on startup to ensure that correct icons and titles are shown in chrome tab strip
-- fix stale favicon bug
-- fix perpetual loading states of tab icons
-- attribute projects that made this project possible

-### Important
+- try reducing minimum chrome version
 - remove focus from sidebar after activating tab
 - work on focus states for tree items after dialog interactions
-- consider implementing a feature to export tab or tab group to any arbitrary bookmark folder
-- listen to additions to sessionData to update tabs
+- (maybe) listen to additions to sessionData to update tabs
-- display tabs from other windows (maybe)
 - implement merge for tab groups
 - open side-panel in any new windows
-- change `Save Current Session` to `Create Empty Session` when in session
 - implement multiple select for actions
-- consider always aggregating all `Ungrouped` tab group data after exports
-- try reducing minimum chrome version
 - use ctrl+click for alternate click behaviour eg. copy instead of move
 - in `TreeItem` component, users should be able to click action buttons with the enter key
-- collapse tree items when done with exporting tab or tab group
+- collapse tree items in export dialog when done with exporting tab or tab group
 - maybe all newly created tab groups should be hoisted down
 - migrate fully to JSX
-- remember collapsed state and windows of tab groups
-- (maybe) keep already active tab open after session switch
 - consider adding button to "look inside" tab groups and import individual tabs
 - make session trees and other dialog trees react to the necessary app state changes
-- implement recently closed tab groups feature
-- consider supporting moving pinned and ungrouped tab groups to new windows
-- consider adding button in window to move whole window to another window
-- consider adding more info on stub page. eg. "Your page is loading...
+- (maybe) add more info on stub page. eg. "Your page is loading...
 Click here to reload"
-- consider implementing search for sessions and tabs
+- (maybe) implement search for sessions and tabs
-- consider implementing ability to sort sessions alphabetically or by date added
+- (maybe) implement ability to sort sessions alphabetically or by date added

+### Later

 - type drag-and-drop code
 - general code inspection and refactoring
 - refine fallback code